Resource Guide

 Note: ASWWU election materials are granted permission through a reservation process during one specific timeframe of the year.

-Any questions about this policy can be directed to the Publicity Center staff.
+Any questions about this policy can be directed to the Publicity Center staff (scroll to the bottom for staff contact information).

 Serving Food